The Webb/Ehrlich Organ, C. B. Fisk, Opus 91 in Alumni Hall, Indiana University Memorial Union

 A life-long church musician, she is the recipient of the Paul Creston Award for contributions to sacred music and was named Young Organist of the Year by Keyboard Arts, Inc. while an undergraduate student.
 She has served as organist and organist/choirmaster at St. Paul’s Episcopal Church, Greenville, NC, The Episcopal Church of All Saints, Indianapolis, Interim Organist at Christ Church Episcopal Cathedral, Indianapolis, and is now Organist/Choirmaster at Trinity Episcopal Church, Bloomington where she leads a vibrant choral program and mentors several choral and organ scholars.

-Guest Organ Faculty:
+Organ Faculty: Dr. Steph Price

 Stephen “Stef” C. Price recently joined the University of Washington (Seattle) music faculty as the inaugural Paul B. Fritts Faculty Fellow and Artist-in-Residence in Organ studies.
 Dr. Price teaches Organ performance, Organ literature, Church music, and Keyboard harmony courses.
 In addition, he leads ongoing initiatives toward the development and revitalization efforts of the UW Organ program, continuing the legacy of his predecessor, Dr. Carole Terry.
 He received the Master of Music and Doctor of Music degrees at Indiana University’s Jacobs School of Music under the mentorship of Dr. Janette Fishell.
 He has competed and garnered awards in International Organ Competitions, such as the Franz Schmidt Competition (Austria), the André Marchal Competition (France), and the Canadian International Competition (Montreal).
 Before his Seattle appointment, he was an Assistant Teaching Professor (Organ) at Ball State University, Muncie, Indiana.
 He is an active Church musician, freelancing throughout the Pacific Northwest, and as a recitalist, he has given performances across the country.
 Most recently, he was a featured performer for the 2024 National Convention of the American Guild of Organists in San Fransico, CA. His debut album, Paris Impact Organ Suites, is released on the Raven recording label, and he is represented by Seven Eight Artists, Inc.